Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 3. Tire loss rolling resistance

 Rolling resistance has become a popular decision criterion for many riders these days.
-With several labs and magazines publishing results, it gets a lot of attention and is more easily quantified than aero performance or road feel.
+With several labs and magazines publishing results, it gets much attention and is more easily quantified than aero performance or road feel.

 However, the quantified results – usually stated in watts of rolling resistance – depend on the specific protocols used by the testers.
 Those results will vary with the tire and rim width, inflation pressure, drum surface, drum speed, weight applied, and other test controls.

-And what these testers are measuring is the rolling resistance from the losses in the tire compound and casing.
-What they don’t measure is the rolling resistance that comes from vibration losses that happen when your tires (and wheels, bike, and body) come up off the road surface and land back on it.
+They don’t measure the rolling resistance that comes from vibration losses that happen when your tires (and wheels, bike, and body) come up off the road surface and land back on it.
 That happens over and over and over during the course of a ride, especially on worn and rougher road surfaces.
+I refer to these as vibration-loss rolling resistance.

-As it relates to choosing between tubeless bike tires, here’s the really important bit: With a few exceptions, the rolling resistance results of the best handful of tires made for a similar riding purpose like those we roadies buy and that I’ve evaluated for this review (everyday tires with a puncture belt) are not more than a couple of watts different at the speeds and pressures we ride tubeless bike tires under the testing protocols at each of different testing labs I reviewed.
+As it relates to choosing between tubeless bike tires, here’s the really important bit: With a few exceptions, the rolling resistance results of the best handful of tires made for a similar riding purpose like those we roadies buy and that I’ve evaluated for this review (everyday tires for training and racing but not time trial or track tires) are not more than a couple of watts different at the speeds and pressures we ride tubeless bike tires under the testing protocols at each of different testing labs I reviewed.

 Note also that if you are a partially converted tubeless tire rider, meaning you use a tube instead of sealant inside your tubeless tires, make sure to use a latex tube if rolling resistance matters to you.
 Using a butyl tube will add 2-3 watts of tire losses to your rolling resistance per BRR’s testing.
-That will essentially knock your tire out of the “best” tier of tubeless road bike tires with puncture belts.
+That will essentially knock your tire out of the “best” tier of tubeless road bike tires for everyday use.

 However, using a latex or butyl tube may limit your ability to reduce your vibration losses without increasing the risk of getting pinch flats more common at lower pressures.